acbodine/iot4i-api-examples-nodejs/README.md

   Example: node createShield.js 10
   ```

 3. Attach the shield code to your newly created shield.
-The command will use the source code from the `resources/shieldCode.js` file. **Important** If you modify the shield code you must also modify `bl/hazard.js` such that the simulated sensor event will have the payload expected by your shield.
+The command will use the source code from the `resources/shieldCode.js` file. **Important** If you modify the shield code you **MUST** also modify `bl/hazard.js` such that the simulated sensor event will have the payload expected by your shield.

   ```
   Syntax: node createShieldCode.js <shieldUUID>